sequring/chameleon/README.md

 # Chameleon 🦎: Evolve Your Connections with a SOCKS5 SmartProxyChain

+> **Note**: Chameleon now uses YAML configuration by default for better readability and structure.
+The legacy JSON format is still supported for backward compatibility.

 Chameleon is more than just a SOCKS5 server; it's a **SmartProxyChain** manager that empowers you with unparalleled control and flexibility over your network traffic.
 By maintaining a dynamic pool of upstream SOCKS5 proxies, Chameleon intelligently routes client connections based on defined user permissions and proxy characteristics (tags), ensuring optimal performance, security, and reliability.

 ## Why Chameleon?
 Evolve Your Proxying Strategy!